-5.7 hectares of land is allocated between Catherton Road and Ludlow Road for the delivery of 120 homes at a density of 30 dwellings per hectare, cemetery extension and open space shown in Figure 13.
+5.2 hectares of land is allocated between Catherton Road and Ludlow Road for the delivery of 120 homes at a density of 30 dwellings per hectare, and open space shown in Figure 13 subject to the following:

-- A. 0.5 hectares of land will be provided to the Town as additional Cemetery space according to CMNDP policy CM2 before completion of the 20th dwelling. - B. The scheme will provide the mix of housing indicated in CMNDP policy CM5. - C. The scheme will demonstrate high quality design reflecting local character according to CMNDP policy CM6.
-It will be designed to maximise fabric energy efficiency including such measures as: building orientation; high levels of insulation of roofs, floors and walls; maximising airtightness and using solar gain through window/door orientation whilst avoiding overheating and will provide a minimum of 10% of predicted energy needs within the development and to demonstrate how net carbon emissions will be minimised or avoided. - D. The scheme will deliver an overall minimum 10% biodiversity net gain in accordance with the Environment Act 2021. - E. An accessible wildlife corridor with a minimum overall area of 1 hectare will be created linking Ludlow Road with Catherton Road.
+- A. 0.5 hectares of land allocated in Policy CM2 and shown in Figure 13 will be provided as cemetery space before completion of the 20th dwelling. - B. An accessible wildlife corridor with a minimum overall area of 1 hectare should be created linking Ludlow Road with Catherton Road.
 This will include: - i.
-Tree shelter belts to protect the privacy and amenity of residential properties on Lea View and No. 10 Catherton Road; - ii.
-Substantial planting with native species to create new habitats along the route: - iii.
-An accessible green space that will make provision for play and recreation in a scheme agreed with the Town Council; - iv.
+Tree shelter belts to protect the privacy and amenity of residential properties on Lea View and Catherton Road; - ii.
+Substantial planting with native species to create new habitats along the route; - iii.
+An accessible green space that will make provision for play and recreation; - iv.
 A segregated walking and cycling route (suitable for pushchairs and mobility scooters) that will complement but not disturb the newly created wildlife corridor; - v.
 Improvements to the pond near Catherton Road; - vi.
 Way signage; and - vii.
-A long term management strategy. - F. For the remainder of the site, a tree planning strategy in accordance with policy CM 7 will be required and existing trees and hedgerows will be preserved wherever possible. - G. The site will have a single road access from Ludlow Road. - H. Sustainable Drainage Systems should control water run-off on-site and avoid pollution impacts from surface water.
-Natural Flood management will be welcomed and garden paved areas should be permeable and should resist adding to surface water run-off. - I. Broadband and mobile phone provision will be implemented where possible.
+A long term management strategy. - C. A tree planting strategy should be provided and existing trees and hedgerows should be preserved wherever possible; - D. The site should have a single road access from Ludlow Road; - E. Sustainable Drainage Systems should control water run-off on-site and avoid pollution impacts from surface water.
+Natural Flood management will be welcomed and garden paved areas should be permeable and additional surface water run-off avoided; and - F. Broadband and mobile phone provision should be implemented where possible.